-Over the last few months, we have both undergone drastic improvements in the way we’ve traveled across Brighton and Hove.
+Over the last few months, we have both undergone drastic improvements in the way we’ve traveled across Brighton and Hove, and rental electric scooters have been made legal.

 People are walking and cycling increasingly and, owing to major changes in the way we have managed to live since the lockdown, the volume of vehicles on the roads has dropped significantly.